 Scan to Search uses the information in the barcode to search through orders and perform a designated action.
 In ShipStation, you can customize a barcode, so long as it stores information such as an order number, customer name, or other searchable field.

 If you are not using the default ShipStation Scan to View barcodes, you must use the Scan to Search menu to do the following actions.

 Go to Other Actions in the Action menu and select Barcode Search.

-Use the ShortKey command Ctrl + Shift + S (or Cmd + Shift + S on a Mac) when you are on the Orders screen.
+Use the Hotkey command Ctrl + Shift + S (Windows) or Cmd + Shift + S (Mac) to open the Barcode Scan Search pop-up from the Orders tab.

 In the Barcode Search pop-up, select the order status in which you want to search and choose what you want ShipStation to do with the order.

 Add it to a batch (new or existing)

 Check the Keep this window open after orders are found and processed option if you have multiple actions you wish to perform or multiple orders to process.

 Find the packing slip you wish to add a barcode to and click Edit.

 A window will then display with an HTML editor.